 In recent years, there has been a cultural shift toward more natural and unprocessed foods, and away from artificial ingredients.

-It is common knowledge that many processed foods contain harmful chemicals, including flavoring, preservatives, and coloring.
+It is common knowledge that many processed meat contains harmful chemicals, including flavoring, preservatives, and coloring.
 Most people avoid eating these foods or feeding them to their children.

-However, figuring out what’s best for our canine companions can be confusing, and some people might not think twice about giving their dog a can of spam.
+However, figuring out what’s best for our canine companions can be confusing, and some people might not think twice about giving their dog a can of spam meat.

-Like you, your dog can technically eat spam, but also like you, it probably should not.
+Like you, your dog can technically eat a small amount of spam, but also like you, it probably should not.
+Spam is better as human food.

 If you have spam, it is one of the best prepper foods out there and you should definitely store and eat it.